Steven Mnuchin: Film production career

 In 2004, Mnuchin founded Dune Entertainment as a side business.
 It financed a number of large-budget films, mostly for 20th Century Fox, including the X-Men film franchise and Avatar.
 In 2012, after Dune's deal with 20th Century Fox ended, Mnuchin worked with the filmmaker Brett Ratner and the Australian businessman James Packer to merge his Dune Entertainment company with Ratner and Packer's newly founded RatPac Entertainment joint venture.
-This formed RatPac-Dune Entertainment, which agreed a financing deal with Warner Bros.
+This formed RatPac-Dune Entertainment, which agreed to a financing deal with Warner Bros.

 Between 2013 and 2018, RatPac-Dune financed many films for Warner Bros., including American Sniper and Mad Max: Fury Road.
 Mnuchin was co-chairman of the trio's movie company, Relativity Media, but left seven months before it went bankrupt.
 A source close to the company said he had resigned because of the potential for a conflict of interest between his duties at Relativity and OneWest.
 He and other investors reportedly lost $80 million.